ufscwiki/Unfavorable-Semicircle-Wiki/docs/June_2022_twitter_posts.md

 ![scottywiththebody's comment](Discord_quote.png "scottywiththebody's comment")

 The first tweet is a direct quotation from [a post](https://discord.com/channels/193619269794267137/842288203150655488/918303627532185650
-) from December 8, 2021 by discord user scottywiththebody in the #astrology channel.
+) from December 8, 2021 by Discord user scottywiththebody in the #astrology channel.

 ### Tweet #2